This is a very showy dish. Baked pasta always looks elaborate, when in fact it's not.

-More butter and 2 fistfuls of breadcrumbs to coat the mold
+More butter and breadcrumbs to coat the mold

 Preheat the oven at 180° C (350° F).

-Boil the pasta in the milk until all the liquid is absorbed (al dente rules don't apply here), and set aside to cool.
+Boil the pasta in the milk until all the liquid is absorbed (al dente rules don't apply here).
+Set aside to cool.

 Once the pasta is lukewarm, stir in the egg and additional yolk, butter, and Parmigiano.
 Adjust seasoning, and pour in a greased mold, coated with breadcrumbs.